xuwang/kube-gitlab-authn/README.md

 ### Run the authenticator as DaemonSet

-* Start the authenticator as DaemonSetmonset on kube-apiserver:
+* Start the authenticator as DaemonSet on kube-apiserver:

   ```
   kubectl create -f https://github.com/xuwang/kube-gitlab-authn/blob/master/manifests/gitlab-authn.yaml